 If your hair is mostly straight, just not straight enough that you feel comfortable wearing it loose without ironing it first, you can still rock all manner of creative buns and ponytails, braids, and partially pulled-back looks without having to fuss too much about getting your hair perfectly straight.

 I really like looking around YouTube for hair tutorials.
-You can find people with all different hair lengths, textures, and styles who can show you step-by-step some creative ways to wear your hair.posted about 5 years ago
+You can find people with all different hair lengths, textures, and styles who can show you step-by-step some creative ways to wear your hair.posted over 5 years ago

 I think that pin curls are cute for any thickness of hair.
 I have thick hair also, but I straighten it first so it gives a better curl. :)

 Hey My hair is REALLY thick as well.
 Mouse is really good for naturally curly/wavy hair, I used to do that but I got mine in Chemically straightened that takes about 50% of the volume away!
 (It used to take me and hour and a half to straighten it but now I just need to touch up bed head) So if you want to keep it straight without having to straighten it everyday that’s an idea.
-When you natural hair grows out you just need to re-perm the roots, but you have to take very good care of your hair (as if it were bleached/Colored cause it can be damaging) but it’s less damaging than putting heat on it everyday.posted about 5 years ago
+When you natural hair grows out you just need to re-perm the roots, but you have to take very good care of your hair (as if it were bleached/Colored cause it can be damaging) but it’s less damaging than putting heat on it everyday.posted over 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 If you have straight hair, you could go for a shredded, layered look.
 It would really take off some of the weight.
 Also, regarding heat and chemical straightening, I’ve done both multiple times and – over the long run – it isn’t very healthy for one’s hair, so I’ve stopped completely.
-Just a suggestion, though you don’t have to take it. :)posted about 5 years ago
+Just a suggestion, though you don’t have to take it. :)posted over 5 years ago

 Go for pin curls and rag ties!
 Since it’s thick the curls with last quite awhile (the second day is always the best), plus since you are using no heat it will give your hair a little damage down time.posted about 5 years ago